Intuitive Surgical Inc. (ISRG) and the Battle of Fundamentals vs. Technicals

 Sponsored

-ISRG currently public float of 355.24M and currently shorts hold a 1.24% ratio of that float.
-Today, the average trading volume of ISRG was 1.93M shares.
+The average price from analysts is $248.79, which is $57.86 above the current price.
+ISRG currently public float of 355.24M and currently shorts hold a 1.02% ratio of that float.
+Today, the average trading volume of ISRG was 1.95M shares.

 ISRG’s Market Performance

-ISRG stocks went down by -7.47% for the week, with a monthly drop of -11.85% and a quarterly performance of -8.80%, while its annual performance rate touched -42.57%.
-The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 2.95% for Intuitive Surgical Inc. The simple moving average for the period of the last 20 days is -4.52% for ISRG stocks with a simple moving average of -24.83% for the last 200 days.
+ISRG stocks went up by 4.21% for the week, with a monthly drop of -4.19% and a quarterly performance of -11.63%, while its annual performance rate touched -41.70%.
+The volatility ratio for the week stands at 4.35% while the volatility levels for the past 30 days are set at 3.45% for Intuitive Surgical Inc. The simple moving average for the period of the last 20 days is 1.31% for ISRG stocks with a simple moving average of -20.71% for the last 200 days.

 Analysts’ Opinion of ISRG

-Many brokerage firms have already submitted their reports for ISRG stocks, with Jefferies repeating the rating for ISRG by listing it as a “Hold.”
-The predicted price for ISRG in the upcoming period, according to Jefferies is $210 based on the research report published on October 12th of the current year 2022.
+Many brokerage firms have already submitted their reports for ISRG stocks, with Barclays repeating the rating for ISRG by listing it as a “Overweight.”
+The predicted price for ISRG in the upcoming period, according to Barclays is $235 based on the research report published on October 18th of the current year 2022.

-Truist, on the other hand, stated in their research note that they expect to see ISRG reach a price target of $360.
-The rating they have provided for ISRG stocks is “Buy” according to the report published on April 13th, 2022.
+Mizuho, on the other hand, stated in their research note that they expect to see ISRG reach a price target of $215.
+The rating they have provided for ISRG stocks is “Neutral” according to the report published on October 13th, 2022.

-Wolfe Research gave a rating of “Peer Perform” to ISRG, setting the target price at $315 in the report published on April 06th of the current year.
+Jefferies gave a rating of “Hold” to ISRG, setting the target price at $210 in the report published on October 12th of the current year.

-During the last 5 trading sessions, ISRG fell by -7.47%, which changed the moving average for the period of 200-days by -48.89% in comparison to the 20-day moving average, which settled at $193.95.
-In addition, Intuitive Surgical Inc. saw -48.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ISRG rose by +4.21%, which changed the moving average for the period of 200-days by -46.08% in comparison to the 20-day moving average, which settled at $190.93.
+In addition, Intuitive Surgical Inc. saw -46.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading